4neesh/DevBlog/src/posts/094_YieldCurves.md

 Bonds act as an alternative low-risk investment option for your money when compared to a savings account.
 Leaving your money in a savings account will guarantee a return of the interest rate, whereas investing the money in a bond will return the coupon rate for that bond.
 Buying a bond means your capital is tied up with the corporation until maturity, but in return you receive the bi-annual coupon return for the investment.
 </p>
 <p>
-Using the example from above, if interest rates were 1%, I would probably prefer to invest my £100 by buying a bond, as the coupon rate is %2 and earn more money over 3 years, than just the 1% interest I receive each year from my bank.
+Using the example from above, if interest rates were 1%, I would probably prefer to invest my £100 by buying a bond, as the coupon rate is 2% and earn more money over 3 years, than just the 1% interest I receive each year from my bank.
 This is provided I would not like to access my £100 during that time.
+The benefit of leaving my money in a savings account means I can withdraw it when required, such a benefit does not exist with a bond, unless I sell it within the market.
 </p>
 <p>
 When we later look at yield curves, we will be able to reflect upon interest rates as their expected long-term behaviour can influence the expected returns an investor has for a bond.